suchit-jithara/Image-Classifier/README.md

 ### **2. Convert Labels to Text Embeddings**

-Each textual label is passed through CLIP **text encoder**, generating a 512-dim normalized embedding.
+Each label is encoded using CLIP’s **text encoder** → a 512-dim vector.

 ### **3. Store Embeddings in Qdrant**

-All text vectors are inserted into a Qdrant vector collection.
+All vectors are uploaded into Qdrant for fast search.

 ### **4. API Receives an Image**